publicanuar/orders-unimag-backend/README.md

 # orders-unimag-backend

-Development of an apirest for the fullstack technical test of the Universidad Del Magdalena.
+Development of an API REST for the fullstack technical test of the Universidad Del Magdalena.

 ## Working with Docker Engine and docker-compose